V4Fire/Client/src/components/form/b-button/README.md

 #### [href]

 If the `type` prop is passed to `link`, this prop contains a value for `<a href>`.
-Otherwise, the prop includes a base URL for a data provider.
+Otherwise, the prop includes a base URL for the component data provider.

 ```
 < b-button :type = 'link' | :href = 'https://google.com'